Hawaii hotspot: Wilson's stationary hotspot theory

 Geophysicists believe that hotspots originate at one of two major boundaries deep in the Earth, either a shallow interface in the lower mantle between an upper mantle convecting layer and a lower non-convecting layer, or a deeper D ("D double-prime") layer, approximately 200 km thick and immediately above the core-mantle boundary.
-A mantle plume would initiate at the interface when the warmer lower layer heats a portion of the cooler upper layer.
+A mantle plume that would initiate melt is generated through partial melting of mantle material, reduction in melting point through addition of volatiles by subduction of hydrated slabs, and decrease in pressure due to erosional processes.
 This heated, buoyant, and less-viscous portion of the upper layer would become less dense due to thermal expansion, and rise towards the surface as a Rayleigh-Taylor instability.
 When the mantle plume reaches the base of the lithosphere, the plume heats it and produces melt.
 This magma then makes its way to the surface, where it is erupted as lava.

-Arguments for the validity of the hotspot theory generally center on the steady age progression of the Hawaiian islands and nearby features: a similar bend in the trail of the Macdonald hotspot, the Austral–Marshall Islands seamount chain, located just south;

-other Pacific hotspots following the same age-progressed trend from southeast to northwest in fixed relative positions; and seismologic studies of Hawaii which show increased temperatures at the core–mantle boundary, evidencing a mantle plume.
+Arguments for the validity of the hotspot theory generally center on the steady age progression of the Hawaiian islands and nearby features: a similar bend in the trail of the Macdonald hotspot, the Austral–Marshall Islands seamount chain, located just south; other Pacific hotspots following the same age-progressed trend from southeast to northwest in fixed relative positions; and seismologic studies of Hawaii which show increased temperatures at the core–mantle boundary, showing further evidence for a mantle plume forming.